DiggyGorgonzola/SlopePlusMod/README.md

 # Changes

 - The quit game button now goes to the main menu instead of closing the application
-- Added 1 secret seed
+- Added 5 secret seeds